shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 - In GitLab 14.1 and above...
 - In GitLab 14.1 and newer...

-## level

-If you can, avoid using `level` in the context of an instance, project, or group.

-Use:

-- This setting is turned on for the instance.
-- This setting is turned on for the group and its subgroups.
-- This setting is turned on for projects.

-Instead of:

-- This setting is turned on at the instance level.
-- This setting is turned on at the group level.
-- This is a project-level setting.

 ## list

 Do not use **list** when referring to a [**dropdown list**](#dropdown-list).
 Use the full phrase **dropdown list** instead.

-Also, do not use **list** when referring to a page.
-For example, the **Issues** page is populated with a list of issues.
-However, you should call it the **Issues** page, and not the **Issues** list.

 ## license

-Licenses are different than subscriptions.
+When writing about licenses:

+- Do not use variations such as [**cloud license**](#cloud-licensing), **offline license**, or **legacy license**.
+- Do not use interchangeably with **subscription**:
-- A license grants users access to the subscription they purchased.
-The license includes information like the number of seats and subscription dates.
+  - A license grants users access to the subscription they purchased, and contains information such as the number of seats they purchased and subscription dates.
   - A subscription is the subscription tier that the user purchases.

-Do not use the term [**cloud license**](#cloud-licensing).

-The following terms are displayed in the UI and in emails.
-You can use them when necessary:

-- **Online license** - a license synchronized with GitLab
-- **Offline license** - a license not synchronized with GitLab
-- **Legacy license** - a license created before synchronization was possible

-However, if you can, rather than using the term, use the more specific description instead.

 Use: